ToshioCP/Gtk4-tutorial/src/sec21.src.md

 - 6-7: When you define a new object, you need to write these two lines.
 Refer to [Section 8](sec8.src.md).
-- 9-10: `tfe_pref_new` generates a new TfePref object.
+- 9-10: `tfe_pref_new` creates a new TfePref object.
-It has a parameter which the object uses as a transient parent to show the dialog.
+It has a parameter `win` which is used as a transient parent window to show the dialog.

 @@@include
 tfe7/tfepref.c